mwarning/KadNode/README.md

 IP addresses associated with an identifier.

 Every entered identifier (e.g. `myname.p2p`) will have everything after and including the last dot ignored.
-This is because the top level domain is often used the differentiate from classical domain names and to redirect them to KadNode to be resolved.
+This is because the top level domain is often used to differentiate from classical domain names and to redirect requests to KadNode.
 The rest of the string is converted to an 20 byte identifier using the sha1 hashing algorithm.
 As an alternative, the hash can be entered directly as a 40 character hexadecimal string.
 This can be used to entirely circumvent the build-in hashing algorithm (sha1).